nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Finding a member: `find member`

 Your software project is growing and your team is getting bigger.
 However, you are no longer able to find specific team members.
-We have you covered in TruthTable!
-You can find your team members easily with the `find member` command.
+Fret not, you can find your team members easily with the `find member` command.
-First, recall any keyword you can remember from the team member you are looking for.
-Next, key in `find member -n <PERSON_NAME_KEYWORDS>`, and TruthTable will show you all team members with names that contain the keywords that you specified!
-You are able to find your team members by their email as well by specifying the `-e` flag.
+First, recall any part of the member's name you are looking for.
+Next, key in `find member -n <PERSON_NAME_KEYWORDS>`, and TruthTable will show you all team members with names that contain those keywords!
+You can also find your team members by their email using the `-e` flag.

 The `find member` command allows you to find all team members whose names or emails contain any of the given keywords.
 The members with matching names will be shown in the member list in the [current team section](#current-team-section)